cammster/UTDataHmwkJan2018/Homework/Week 4 Pandas/AKaraffa_Week4_AcademyofPy.md

     1. Overall Passing Rates are calculated as an average of math and reading; this does not indicate whether students are passing BOTH reading and math
     2. Bin sizes have been set to accomodate test data sets and may require adjustment-please review and update if necessary
+    3. Passing Threshold has been set at 65, please update the passthreshold variable if necessary